seatable/seatable-api-php/README.md

 #### Teammanagement Functions (Admin)

+!!! note "Note"

-> **Note:** On the webpage SeaTable always talks about *teams*.
-The technical term that is used within the API documentation and manual is *organization*.
+    On the webpage SeaTable always talks about *teams*.
+The technical term that is used within the API documentation and manual is *organization* (or `org` in short).

 * `sysAdminListTeams(int $page = 1, int $perPage = 25)`
 * `sysAdminAddTeam(string $name, string $adminEmail, string $adminName, string $password, int $maxUser)`